 108 Music Theory S. A study of tonal harmony covering triads, inversions, nonharmonic tones, cadences, dominant seventh chords, non-dominant seventh chords, and secondary dominants.
-Prerequisite: 105.
-Mr. H. Slenk, Mr. J. Worst.
+Prerequisites: 105 and passing the Theory Assessment Test.
+Mr. H. Slenk.

-112 Aural Perception.
-S, quarter course.
+213 Aural Perception.
+F, quarter course.
 A course in the development of the ability to hear and to sing at sight the rhythmic, melodic, and harmonic elements of music.
 Rhythmic perception involves all note values and rests in various combinations, with an emphasis on duplet and triplet contrasts.
 Melodic perception involves all intervals smaller than an octave above and below a given tone; also major, minor, and modal scales and melodic dictation.
 Harmonic perception involves the major and minor triads in root position, first inversion, and second inversion, as well as augmented and diminished triads.
 To be taken concurrently with 207.
-Prerequisite: 105 and 108.
-(Note: This course is nearly identical with the old 123 and may be substituted for it by any students involved in the old curriculum.)
+Prerequisites: 105, 108, and passing the Theory Assessment Test.
 Ms. H. Kim.

-116 Keyboard Harmony.
-S, quarter course.
+215 Keyboard Harmony.
+F, quarter course.
 A course in the development of the ability to play at the keyboard the rhythmic, melodic, and harmonic elements of music.
 The student is required to play all the major, minor, and modal scales as well as easy chord progressions using all the diatonic triads in root position and some in first and second inversion.
 To be taken concurrently with 207.
-Prerequisites: 105, 108, and piano skills (ordinarily about one year of piano study).
+Prerequisites: 105, 108, piano skills (ordinarily about one year of piano study), and passing the Theory Assessment Test.
 Others will be required to take remedial piano.
-(Note: This course is nearly identical with the old 113 and may be substituted for it by any students involved in the old curriculum.)
 Ms. M. Slenk.

 205 Music History I. F. A study, via listening, score study, and source readings, of music of Western civilization prior to 1750.
 After a brief introduction to world music, the course continues with study of musical thought in antiquity and the early Christian era, Gregorian chant, and the principal repertories of polyphony through the Baroque period.
 Prerequisites: 105 and 108 or permission of instructor.
-To be taken concurrently with 207.
+To be taken concurrently with 213, 215 and 207.
 Mr. C. Stapert.